An Aussie Goes Calypso

 Gus travels to Antigua and is given a tour of the island by his hero, Sir Vivian Richards.
 Gus challenges Viv to an over of cricket and ends up bowling to the "Master Blaster".
 Gus is tonked with a lovely hook shot (showing Viv has still "got it."
 Viv's friend Andrew travels with Gus to the second test at the Viv Richards stadium and the pair witness Simon Katich and Michael Clarke score centuries against a floundering West Indian attack.
-(Andrew is a cricket tragic, just like K.C "The Fixer" from An Aussie Goes Bolly.
-Gus tries his hand at goat curry, a local dish and ends up trying pigs tail (another local dish) on the request of a fellow Australian fan.
+(Andrew is a cricket tragic, just like K.C "The Fixer" from An Aussie Goes Bolly).
+Gus tries his hand at goat curry, a local dish and ends up trying pig's tail (another local dish) on the request of a fellow Australian fan.
 He catches up with Mitchell Johnson and Stuart MacGill on the Antiguan beach.
 Gus tries his hand at cricket with local kids, and ends up getting bowled, second ball by a local youngster with a Lasith Malinga like slinging action.
 Gus talks to Stuart McGill about his upcoming retirement.